jerturowetz/docker-wordpress/README.md

 - vscode file excldes
 - vscode rules for phpcs plugin

+## Included WordPress plugins (`docker/composer/plugins.json`)

+- cmb2
+- enable-media-replace
+- jetpack
+- regenerate-thumbnails
+- tiny-compress-images
+- wordpress-seo
+- wp-slimstat

+### Dev plugins

+- debug-bar
+- developer
+- log-deprecated-notices
+- monster-widget
+- query-monitor
+- theme-check
+- user-switching

 ## Quick-start

-- Put dbs to import in docker/mysql/ (make sure to adjust docker-compose with the right db name everywhere)

 - Clone or download this package
 - Download and place uploads in the `wp-content/uploads` folder
-- Download a copy of the current database and place in `/docker/mysql/`
+- Put dbs to import in `docker/mysql/` (make sure to adjust docker-compose with the right db name everywhere)
 - Place your theme files at `wp-content/themes/mytheme` and change `mytheme` to whatever you want
 - Edit `docker-compose.yml` with your project details
   - change `wp-content/themes/mytheme` to whatever your actual folder name is (or remove if youre working on a plugin)